School holiday boredom buster ideas.

 Plan B is having a loose –very loose – plan for your day during the holidays.
 Activity ideas and suggestions.
 A few outings to balance at home time with getting out and about.

 I’m not a fan of overscheduling kids.
-There’s a lot to be said for long, lazy summer days.
+There’s a lot to be said for long, lazy days.
 And boredom is good for a child.
 You absolutely do not have to entertain your child every waking moment!

 But having a loose outline for the day and a plan for when things go troppo keeps everyone sane, especially when the kids start aggravating each other to pass the time.